MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 ## Option 3: Dynamics 365 Remote Assist Attach trial license (for Dynamics 365 Field Service customers)

 Dynamics 365 Remote Assist is integrated with Dynamics 365 Field Service to help users solve problems on-site.
-IT admins must acquire the 30-day Dynamics 365 Remote Assist Attach trial license (for up to 25 seats in an organization) through the Microsoft 365 or Microsoft 365 administrator portal.
+Admins must acquire the 30-day Dynamics 365 Remote Assist Attach trial license (for up to 25 seats in an organization) through the Microsoft 365 or Microsoft 365 administrator portal.

 1. [Log into the Microsoft 365 or Office 365 Administrator Portal](https://www.microsoft.com/microsoft-365/business/office-365-administration) using your organization’s admin account.